-Food: Thai District (must order: Golden Bags.
-Just trust me!), The Breakfast Bar, Roscoe’s Chicken & Waffles
+- Food: Thai District (must order: Golden Bags.
+Just trust me!), The Breakfast Bar, Roscoe’s Chicken & Waffles, Sushi Mafia, Padre

-Bars: District Wine (must order: their bar nuts.
-So simple in theory, but the way they serve them here is mind-blowing alongside a glass of wine) Mezcalero, The Blind Donkey
+- Bars: District Wine (must order: their bar nuts.
+So simple in theory, but the way they serve them here is mind-blowing alongside a glass of wine), The Blind Donkey

 Beyond East Village, a short 10-minute walk from the hotel is all you need to get to the beach!
 The Queen Mary, Aquarium of the Pacific, Long Beach Convention & Entertainment Center, and the Pike Outlets are also a quick walk, bike ride, or Uber away.

-To get around, you can drive (street parking in front of the hotel, or parking in the hotel’s lot for $8 a night, are both available), walk, rent a scooter, or borrow one of the hotel’s bikes, which are free for guests.
+To get around, you can rent a car in Long Beach (street parking in front of the hotel, or parking in the hotel’s lot for $8 a night, are both available), walk, rent a scooter, or borrow one of the hotel’s bikes, which are free for guests.